 What is your favorite pesto ingredient?

-2) Add 1 tsp of nutritional yeast and process on low speed until it is roughly chopped
+- Add nutritional yeast and process on low speed until it is roughly chopped

-4) After adding the last portion of the arugula, add 1 tsp of salt, 2 Tbsp of extra virgin olive oil and 1 Thai chili.
+- Add salt, extra virgin olive oil and Thai chili.
 Blend everything until it is smooth.

-Transfer to a glass bottle and store.
-It will stay refrigerated for about 2 weeks.
+- Transfer to a glass bottle and store